jeniok12/golang-tdd-example/README.md

 ## Step 0 - What should we build?

-I decided to create an InspiringQuotes service, which I will use from time to time in order to increase my teammate's morale.
-This service will generate an inspiring quote using [forismatic.com](http://forismatic.com/en/api/) service and send it to list of my teammates (stored in Postgres DB) via Email.
-In the end, my colleagues will have an example of how to write a testable Golang service in addition to high morale to use it :)
+I have decided to create an InspiringQuotes service, which I will use from time to time in order to increase my teammate's morale.
+This service will generate an inspiring quote using [forismatic.com](http://forismatic.com/en/api/) service and send it to my teammates (stored in Postgres DB) via Email.
+In the end, my colleagues will have an example of how to write a testable Golang service and in the same time will encourage them to use this approach :)

 ## Step 1 - New Service is born